coderextreme/Analytic-Assets-Calculator/README.md

 + Caching of already calculated charts and diagrams, so that a new calculation calculates only new values, that have had not been calculated yet.

-+ when a part of a formular have had already been calculated in the whole formular, but is still needed in another part of the formular, than it does not need to be calculated more than once, but can be cached while calculating.
++ when a part of a formula have had already been calculated in the whole formula, but is still needed in another part of the formulae, than it does not need to be calculated more than once, but can be cached while calculating.
 For example if you want the chart itself but also its moving median and moving average, than you do need the chart 3 times, but loading it form database 3